stevenzhang070302/Smart-Transit/README.md

 # Smart-Transit-Arduino-Data-Collection
-Project under Vdart Digital
+IoT Project under Vdart Digital

 This repository contains the code to control and collect data from the GPS sensors utilizing the arduino board.
+The code has functionality to use the GPS Sensors to calculate the location using latitude and longitude as well as calculating the distance between two points(current location to destination).
+Addtionally, the program can connect to the internet via data to send that data to the cloud where it can be processed into a mobile application(the second part of this project).

 # Process:
 The current setup for Smart Public transit is to have a GPS Tracking device that sends wifi signals to the internet where it can be displayed on Google Maps API on a Mobile application.
 By doing this, the citizens of Trichy, India will receive better efficiency managing public transportation.